spacetelescope/cubeviz/docs/readingindata.rst

 ===================

-CubeViz has several expectations on the format of the FITS file in order to easily read in IFU data from a FITS file.
+CubeViz has several expectations on the format of the FITS file in order to easily read in IFU data.
 At a bare minimum, the FITS file must have at least one data extension that has an extension name.
 If there is more than one data extension that is expected to be read in, then they must all be of the same size.
 If the extension name is not set, then it will be auto-set to be the HDU number.

 The CTYPE1 should be set to `RA---TAN`, CTYPE2 should be set to `DEC---TAN` and CTYPE3 should be set to one of the valid spectral coordinate types